lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 compression/decompression.
 The Thing or End-System is running applications which produce IPv6 or IPv6/UDP flows.
 These flows are compressed by a LPWAN Compressor (LC) to reduce the headers size.
-Resulting information is sent on a layer two (L2) frame to the LPWAN Radio Network to a Radio Gateway (RG) which forwards the frame to a Network Gateway.
+Resulting information is sent on a layer two (L2) frame to the LPWAN Radio Network to a Radio Gateway (RG) which forwards the frame to a Network Gateway (NG).
 The Network Gateway sends the data to a LC for decompression which shares the same rules with the ES.
 The LC can be located on the Network Gateway or in another places if a tunnel is established between the NG and the LC.
 This architecture forms a star topology.
 After decompression, the packet can be sent on the Internet to one